 Please visit www.rhs.org.uk for more information on Research Projects and ways for you to enjoy your green spaces responsibly during this difficult time.
 You might also like to get involved with some of their community projects when it is safe to do so.

-Vinca minor – Lesser Periwinkle (top) And Vinca Major – Greater Periwinkle (bottom)
+Vinca minor – Lesser Periwinkle (left) And Vinca Major – Greater Periwinkle (right)

 Vinca is a genus of flowering plants in the family Apocynaceae, native to Europe, northwest Africa and southwest Asia.
 The plants are low growing but grow quickly, so they are excellent refuges and ground cover for invertebrates and small mammals in UK Gardens.